unthingable/monster-jam/docs/README.md

 * Make a preset page of buttons called `MonsterFX` in a container to enable/disable FX devices, or do anything else.

 It's a bit of a hack until a better way is found.

+# Preferences

+* _Show pretty shift commands in matrix_: when enabled, holding **SHIFT** will change the colors of the top row of the clip matrix buttons to indicate that they are special.
+* _SHIFT-GROUP selects track page_: see **Page navigation**

+After changing preferences it may be necessary to reload the extension (turn it off an on again in Controllers settings page).
+Also, after upgrading MonsterJam version be sure to check the settings - deprecated settings may not get automatically removed by Bitwig, in which case delete and add the controller again.